eduardobaloti/eduardobaloti/README.md

-## I´m a computer science student that works as back-end
+## Yo, My name is Eduardo and I work as Back-end and gameDev

-- ♟ My main technology is C# but now I am trying to learn elixir
+- ♟ My main technology is C# but I know some JavaScript and Python too
 - 📚 I started programming games with 13/14 years old
-- 🎮 I like to play indie games and watch animes in my free time
+- 🎮 I like to play indie games, watch animes and play card games in my free time

 ---